kaissaradi/CS290-Project/README.md

 Trails page has a scrollbox which allows the user to scroll through different hikes.
 Form on snow report page submits via get to the NWS api to return current conditions.
 Fishing page has unordered list of articles.
- Snow report page has two pictures of the trail map, which are downloadable and open to a pdf in a new tab.
- The source links at the foot of each page will lead to other pages.
+ Snow report page has two pictures of the trail map, which download a PDF when clicked The source links at the foot of each page will lead to other pages.

 # CS290 Course Project